Healthy Homes Assessment Wellington Central

 Wellington Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Wellington Central and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory for all Wellington Central and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standard that apply or will be applicable to an apartment rental.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 Starting 1 July 2023